When & How to Switch Car Insurance Companies: Complete Guide for 2026

 Paying off a car loan You may be able to drop comprehensive/collision

-Credit score improvement Credit impacts premiums by up to 105% in some states
+Credit score improvement Credit impacts premiums by up to 109% more for poor credit drivers

-Relocation: Moving to another state or even changing addresses within your current state affects premiums based on local risk factors, traffic patterns, and state insurance requirements.
+Relocation: Moving to a new state or even changing addresses within your current state affects premiums based on local risk factors, traffic patterns, and state insurance requirements.
 Be sure to update your policy within 30–90 days of establishing residency.

 Trusted by Thousands